VectorRobotics/unitree_interface/unitree_interface/docs/sdk_notes.md

 - `LocoClient::ZeroTorque()` also seems to only work after a call to `LocoClient::Damp()`.
 - Calls to `LocoClient::SetBalanceMode()` only take effect once the G1 "starts" (call to `LocoClient::Start()` returns 0). `LocoClient::SetBalanceMode(0)` will make it stand still until a velocity command is given. `LocoClient::SetBalanceMode(1)` will cause it to march in place.

+## rt/arm_sdk

+- Doesn't work if you don't call `LocoClient::Stand()`.
+- Need to control the waist to compensate for arm motion.

 ## G1 Hardware

 - The G1 oscillates while marching/walking in "regular" (low speed) mode.
 This behavior doesn't occur in the "running" (higher speed) mode.